-3 people shot, wounded from gunfire outside Seattle’s Crocodile club
+Police seek description of shooter who wounded 3 at Seattle’s Crocodile club

 - 50,000 expected to attend Seattle women’s march day after Trump inauguration WATCH

+A hospital spokeswoman said Friday that the male victim was is serious condition in the intensive-care unit and one of the female victims was satisfactory.
+There was no word on the third victim.

-As of midnight, police were seeking at least one suspect in the shooting.
-No arrests had been made.
+Police are seeking one suspect in the shooting.

 Detectives with the department’s gang unit were investigating, Jamieson said.

-Witnesses told KOMO news they were inside the Crocodile for a hip-hop show when they heard several gunshots and dropped to the floor.
+Witnesses told KOMO they were inside the Crocodile for a hip-hop show when they heard several gunshots and dropped to the floor.

-The venue’s online calender says an all-ages, sold-out event started Thursday night at 8 p.m.
+The venue’s online calendar says an all-ages, sold-out event started Thursday night at 8 p.m.

+The shooting follows a similar November incident outside a downtown 7-Eleven convenience store that left five people injured.
+The suspect was later identified as an 18-year-old Seattle man, who police said is a suspect in several robberies.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.